tobyhede/deis/docs/contributing/standards.rst

     closes #392

-Forcing no Build for TravisCI
+Forcing no Build for Jenkins
-"""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""

-If you're committing a PR that is just a small typo fix or a README change, you can force TravisCI to not build your commit by adding [skip ci] below the message body.
+If you're committing a PR that is just a small typo fix or a README change, you can force Jenkins not to build your commit by adding [skip ci] below the message body.
 For example:
 .. code-block:: console

     fix(README): typo